Osmotic demyelination syndromeODS; Central pontine demyelination; Central pontine myelinolysis

 Drowsiness or sleepiness

-Drowsiness refers to feeling abnormally sleepy during the day.
-People who are drowsy may fall asleep in inappropriate situations or at inappropriate...Read Article Now Book Mark Article
+Drowsiness refers to feeling more sleepy than normal during the day.
+People who are drowsy may fall asleep in when they do not want to or at times w...Read Article Now Book Mark Article

 - Slurred speech